Everything You Need To Know

 Is the water cold?

-Our lake isn’t heated and is always be about 3 degrees above the ambient air temperature.
+Our lake isn’t heated, you can check our water temperature on the website.
 Rest assured, if you’re coming during the Winter or on a cold day, we provide you with a really warm and thick winter wetsuit plus optional gloves, hood and boots so you won’t get cold.
 It is a very active and intense exercise experience and therefore people only notice the cold when they first get in the water.
 We also have hot showers for after your surf so don’t forget your towel!

 What are the different wave heights and ride lengths?

 The waves range from 0.5 to almost 2 metres with an average length or ride ranging from 35m to 85m depending on the wave and skill of the surfer.
 The average duration of a ride is 10-13 seconds.

 Is it easier to learn to surf at The Wave compared to the ocean?